eos/eos/doc/use-cases.rst

 ================================

 The full list of built-in observables for the most-recent EOS release is available online `here <https://eos.github.io/doc/observables>`_.
-For an interactive apporach to see the list of observables available to you, run the following in a Jupyter notebook
+For an interactive approach to see the list of observables available to you, run the following in a Jupyter notebook

 .. code-block::

    import eos
    display(eos.Observables())

-Searching for a specific observable is possible filtering by the observable name's `prefix`, `name`, or `suffix`, e.g.:
+Searching for a specific observable is possible by filtering for specific strings in the observable name's `prefix`, `name`, or `suffix` parts.
+The following example only shows observables that contain a `'A_FB`' in the name part, and `'B->pi` in the prefix part, and `'Untagged'` in the suffix part.

 .. code-block::